therealsamyak/liars-dice/MATH.md

 - Each player rolls N dice, hidden from the other players.
 - Each player creates a bid about the TOTAL game state (ex. three 3s, two 4s).
 - **Bidding rules (standard Liar's Dice):**
-  - Each subsequent bid must increase either the quantity OR the face value (or both)
+  - Each subsequent bid must increase either the quantity OR the face value
-  - You can increase quantity while keeping same face value (e.g., "three 3s" → "four 3s")
+  - You can increase quantity while keeping same face value (e.g., "three 3s" -> "four 3s")
-  - You can increase face value while keeping same quantity (e.g., "three 3s" → "three 4s")
+  - You can increase face value with ANY quantity (e.g., "three 3s" -> "one 4s" or "three 3s" -> "five 4s")
-  - You can increase both quantity and face value (e.g., "three 3s" → "four 4s")
-  - You CANNOT decrease quantity when increasing face value (e.g., "three 3s" → "two 4s" is INVALID)
   - You CANNOT decrease face value
   - You CANNOT decrease quantity when keeping same face value
   - Examples:
-    - "three 3s" → "four 3s" ✓ valid (increase quantity, same value)
+    - "three 3s" -> "four 3s" [VALID] (increase quantity, same value)
-    - "three 3s" → "three 4s" ✓ valid (increase value, same quantity)
+    - "three 3s" -> "three 4s" [VALID] (increase value, same quantity)
-    - "three 3s" → "four 4s" ✓ valid (increase both)
+    - "three 3s" -> "one 4s" [VALID] (increase value, any quantity allowed)
-    - "three 3s" → "two 4s" ✗ invalid (increase value but decrease quantity)
+    - "three 3s" -> "five 4s" [VALID] (increase both)
-    - "four 4s" → "three 3s" ✗ invalid (decrease both)
-    - "three 3s" → "two 3s" ✗ invalid (decrease quantity, same value)
+    - "three 3s" -> "two 3s" [INVALID] (decrease quantity, same value)
+    - "four 4s" -> "three 3s" [INVALID] (decrease value)
 - At any point, instead of bidding, a player can call 'LIAR!', ending the game.
   - If the bid is invalid (COUNT < Amount), the caller wins
   - If the bid is valid (COUNT >= Amount), the bidder wins